-10 See Map 5 to see the locations of the Semitic languages in ancient times with some of the Biblical connections mentioned in this section.
+9 See Map 5 to see the locations of the Semitic languages in ancient times with some of the Biblical connections mentioned in this

-11 The Semitic languages of Ethiopia and Eritrea, which are also in the South Semitic subfamily, and the corresponding strong presence of Haplogroup J-M267 (J1), suggest that the speakers of these languages also are descendants of Joktan, and their traditions largely confirm this, claiming a connection to Sheba.
+10 The Semitic languages of Ethiopia and Eritrea, which are also in the South Semitic subfamily, and the corresponding strong these languages also are descendants of Joktan, and their trades. presence of Haplogroup J-M267 (J1), suggest that the speakers of these languages also are descendants of Joktan, and their traditions largely confirm this, claiming a connection to Sheba.
 However, the only name in Shem's table that is normally placed in Africa is Ophir.
 Whether these correspond or not is unclear.

-12 This is explained in excruciating technical detail in the Appendix at the end of my article When Was Hebrew First Written?
+11 This is explained in excruciating technical detail in the Appendix at the end of my article When Was Hebrew First Written?
 Additional (non-technical) information can be found in God Doesn't Have Favorite Languages.

 most of the Canaanites were either wiped out by the Israelites or were absorbed into later cultures.
-Quite a convoluted story, isn't it?13
+Quite a convoluted story, isn't it?12

 So what happened here?
-Going back to the Afro-Asiatic languages, this is probably the oldest language family that it has been possible to reconstruct using the comparative method, 14 perhaps some 12,000 years old (estimates range from 9,500 to 18,000 years old).
+Going back to the Afro-Asiatic languages, this is probably the oldest language family that it has been possible to reconstruct using the comparative method, 13 perhaps some 12,000 years old (estimates range from 9,500 to 18,000 years old).
 In other words, around 10,000 B.C. there was a single language, which linguists call the Proto-Afro-Asiatic language, which gradually changed through the years as its speakers spread out and moved around, until it diversified into all of the highly divergent languages in the family today.